aristanetworks/anta/docs/usage.md

 ### How to clear the MAC addresses which are blacklisted in EVPN

 The python script [evpn-blacklist-recovery.py](https://github.com/arista-netdevops-community/network-test-automation/blob/master/scripts/evpn-blacklist-recovery.py) clears the MAC addresses which are blacklisted in EVPN:

+!!! info
+    Please visit this [dedicated section](./usage-inventory-catalog.md) for how to use inventory file.

 - Update the devices [inventory](https://github.com/arista-netdevops-community/network-test-automation/blob/master/examples/inventory.yml)
 - Run the python script [evpn-blacklist-recovery.py](https://github.com/arista-netdevops-community/network-test-automation/blob/master/scripts/evpn-blacklist-recovery.py)